MarcinMoskala/marcinmoskala.github.io/_posts/2017-05-31-what-i-hate-in-kotlin.md

 # Summary

 This are, in fact, just a small things.
 It is nothing comparing to what can be found in JavaScript, PHP or Ruby.
 Kotlin was well designed from the beginning, and it is a solution to a lot of problems.
-Just some small stuff that didn't go well enough.
+There are just some small stuff that didn't go well enough.
-Still it is and it will be for at least few years my most favourite language.
+Still it is and it will be my most favourite language for at least few more years.